mcollinsece/egr202-ch5/README.md

 # Lab 5-3 Modify

 1. **In this lab, you will modify the Heaton Boutique program from Lab 5-2 (code included) to give a 10% discount to members of the store’s Premier Club, and a 5% discount to all other customers.
 Modify the program instructions appropriately.
-Use the sample data from Figure 5-28 to test the program.**
+Use the sample data from Figure 5-28 to test the program.
+Note that the answers will change slightly from Figure 5-28 because you are adding in a 10% or 5% discount respectively. i.e. if you test 125.0 and No (N), your expected output will be 119.74**

 ![Figure 5-28](images/figure5_28.png)